 Q 4: Why should I go solar now?
 Won’t the price drop or technology improve?

-- As part of the new tax plan passed in late 2017, companies can now take 100% depreciation in the first year the system is in service.
+• As part of the new tax plan passed in late 2017, companies can now take 100% depreciation in the first year the system is in service.

-Q 5: If solar is all that it's cracked up to be, why don't all businesses install it?
+Q 5: If solar is all it's cracked up to be, why don't all businesses install it?

-In other cases, some businesses might believe that purchasing a system outright (versus leasing or entering into an SSA or PPA) is their only solution.
+In other cases, some businesses might believe purchasing a system outright (versus leasing or entering into an SSA or PPA) is their only solution.
 As a result, they believe they must first acquire the necessary capital or secure a loan.

 We invite you to learn about the Sun Valley Solar difference and talk to one of our commercial solar experts to see how solar can help you achieve your business goals.